EBacc limiting pupils’ access to vocational and arts subjects, review chief says

 Addressing ASCL’s annual conference, Mr Rees, who is chief executive of Ormiston Academies Trust (OAT), said the current special educational needs and disabilities (Send) system was “bad”.

-In his speech to the conference, Pepe Di’Iasio, general secretary of ASCL, said the Send system was “failing too many young people”.
+In his speech to the conference, Mr Di’Iasio, general secretary of ASCL, said the Send system was “failing too many young people”.

 He said: “I know the Education Secretary recognises the scale of the challenge and is committed to change, but action cannot come soon enough.”